-Section 35 (1) (a) & (b) - Law Enforcement
+- Section 35(1)(a) & (b) - Law Enforcement

-The information requested is exempt, as its disclosure would or would be likely to prejudice substantially the prevention or detection of crime and apprehension or prosecution of offenders.
-If the number of police officers based at each station were disclosed, experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
-It would allow criminals to plan how best to engage or occupy existing police resources in an effort to maximise their chances of committing serious crime, therefore harming the efficient and effective conduct of the service.
+The information requested is exempt, as its disclosure would or would be likely to substantially prejudice the prevention or detection of crime and apprehension or prosecution of offenders.
+If the number of resources in a specific area were disclosed experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
+It would allow criminals to plan how best to engage or occupy existing police resources in an effort to maximise their chances of committing serious crime, therefore, harming the efficient and effective conduct of the service.

 This is a non-absolute exemption and requires the application of the public interest test.

-Section 39 (1) - Health, safety and the environment
+- Section 39(1) - Health, Safety and the Environment

 The disclosure of the information requested may have the potential to increase the number of attacks on operational police officers by those being arrested or who have committed crime or who are involved in disorder.
 This will be particularly relevant in geographic areas with a lower number of officers.
-Further, in geographic areas with lower numbers of police staff to disclose the specific number at each station may have the potential to present a risk to their personal safety.
-This is a non-absolute exemption and requires the application of the public interest test.
-Public Interest Test As you will be aware, the exemptions listed above are non-absolute and require the application of the Public Interest Test.